Imprint

 Mick Herron

-Mick Herron is the #1 Sunday Times bestselling author of the Slough House thrillers, which have been published in over twenty-five languages and are the basis of the award-winning TV series Slow Horses, starring Gary Oldman as Jackson Lamb.
-Among his other novels are the ZoA Boehm series, also now adapted for TV starring Emma Thompson and Ruth Wilson, and the standalone novels The Secret Hours and Nobody Walks.
-Mick's awards include the Theakston Old Peculier Crime Novel of the Year and the CWA Gold, Steel and Diamond Daggers.
-A fellow of the Royal Society of Literature, he was born in Newcastle upon Tyne, and now lives in Oxford.
+Mick Herron is the author of the bestselling Slough House novels, which have won two CWA Daggers, been published in 20 languages, and are the basis of a major forthcoming TV series starring Gary Oldman as Jackson Lamb.
+He is also the author of the Zoe Boehm series, and the standalone novels Reconstruction and This is What Happened.
+Mick was born in Newcastle upon Tyne, and now lives in Oxford.

 Related books